 For acceptance into select programs at Grand Canyon University (GCU), you may be required to complete an audition process.
 Auditions not only allow department leaders to gauge your level of skill and experience, but are also used as a basis for awarding scholarships.
 Requirements vary by program.
 Limited performing arts major scholarships are available for music, theatre and dance programs.
 Early auditions are strongly recommended.

 The audition process is dependent on your selected major.
-The following Bachelor of Arts programs offered by the College of Arts and Media require an audition to declare a major in:
+The following Bachelor of Arts programs offered by the College of Arts and Media require an audition for acceptance into the program:

 - Dance for Secondary Education